-The City of Alexandria has joined the nationwide “Smart911” service, which lets residents, businesses and visitors provide information to 9-1-1 dispatchers in advance of emergencies.
+The City of Alexandria has added “Smart911” services, allowing residents, businesses and visitors to provide information to 9-1-1 dispatchers in order to plan ahead for any emergency.

 Smart911 safety profiles are kept confidential and secure, and are only available to trained dispatchers in participating 9-1-1 centers across the country.
-This allows mobile phone users to provide their profile information when they travel, and makes it easy to update profiles with new landline numbers after a move.
-Smart911 is currently available in more than 1,500 communities in the U.S., across 40 states.
+This gives mobile phone users the ability to provide their profile information when they travel, and makes it easier to update profiles with new landline numbers after a move.
+Smart911 is currently protects over 45 million people nationwide.

 - Create a Safety Profile

 - Smart911 Frequently Asked Questions